yesidc/toolbox/data/ideas_MD/Organization/Structured Teaching Material.md

-# Structured Teaching Material
+# Courseware Learning Material
 ## Brief Description
-A clear and easy to navigate structure in courseware organized by topics helps your students find the material, videos, readings, tasks, deadlines and submission folders.
-A clear structure helps them to revisit sections easily and avoids frustration.
-A difficult to follow structure of teaching material often leads to organizational issues.
+The use of courseware has the advantage that you can create a central, well-structured and attractively designed place for all learning materials for your students.
+Learners can thus successfully orient themselves in the course and know at all times where to find the relevant learning materials.
+The integrated progress bar enables learners to keep a close eye on their learning progress.
+Since you are using a learning environment directly in Stud.IP with the courseware, you do not have to worry about data protection (unless you explicitly integrate external content).

 ## Use Cases
-Suitable in any course that has online material.
+The clear and easy to navigate structure of learning material with Courseware organized by topics helps your students find material, videos, readings, tasks, deadlines and submission folders in all courses.

 ## Technology
-- <a href="https://digitale-lehre.virtuos.uni-osnabrueck.de/eintrag/courseware/" target="_blank">Courseware</a> structure: pages, sections and blocks allow learning content to be hierarchically divided as desired.
-Have a look at this <a href="https://hilfe.studip.de/help/5.0/de/Basis/CoursewareVideotutorials" target="_blank">crash course</a> for guidance.
+- <a href="https://digitale-lehre.virtuos.uni-osnabrueck.de/eintrag/courseware/" target="_blank">Courseware</a>: Pages, sections and blocks allow
+learning content to be hierarchically divided as desired.
-- Content section on the courseware start page.
+- Have a look at the short video tutorial for guidance (Hinweise & Anleitungen zur Bedienung > Erste Schritte).

 ## Implementation Steps
-1. Create structure to sort material meaningfully, e.g. material about one topic should not be spread across several units
+1. Create structure and sort material meaningfully, e.g. material about one topic should not be spread across several units.
-2. Create pages with sections to implement your content in courseware blocks
+2. Create pages with sections to implement your content in courseware blocks.

-Prerequisite: the material has already been created/ is currently being created
+Prerequisite: The material has already been created.

 ## Teacher Effort
+*MAXI: These tips require more intensive preparation and are more suitable as ideas for future semesters.*

-~2 hours
+~3 hours

 ## Recommendations
-•	Remember the structure should be meaningful also on a lower level and serve understanding.
+•	Remember the structure should be meaningful and serve understanding.
-•	Use this template the get familiar with levels in courseware.
-•	Courseware basics <a href="https://hilfe.studip.de/help/5.0/de/Basis/CoursewareVideotutorials" target="_blank">crash course</a> (short!)
+•	<a href="https://digitale-lehre.virtuos.uni-osnabrueck.de/eintrag/courseware/" target="_blank">Courseware basics</a>.

 ## Reusable
 Yes, for the same course.